itchaox/annotree/README-EN.md

 **For the latest version download, please visit [Github Release](https://github.com/itchaox/annotree/releases)**

-> Project vision: To grow and thrive, creating brilliance!
-To become the standard solution for directory annotation trees globally!

 > Tips：Our project currently only supports Chinese language, but will soon support English language as well.
 You can star⭐️ this project to stay updated with the latest information.
 Thank you for your interest💗!

 ## Preview 🎉